Go To Namecheap.com

 For even more information on SSL certificates, be sure to check out our special guide.

-To get an SSL for your website, you need purchase one from a provider (such as Namecheap).
+To get an SSL for your website, you need to purchase one from a provider (such as Namecheap).
 The provider serves as an intermediary between you and a Certificate Authority (Comodo, e.g.) that will verify your information.
-The CA will then issue the SSL in the form of a cryptographic key that you will be able to download and install on your site.
+The CA will then issue the SSL certificate as a cryptographic key that you can download and install on your site.

-In order to choose the best SSL certificate for your site, you’ll need to consider the types of data that your users will be sending through your website (as well as the types of information they will have access to on your site).
+To choose the best SSL certificate for your site, you’ll need to consider the types of data your users will send through your website (as well as the types of information they will have access to on your site).
 You’ll also need to base your choice on how many domains you will need to secure.

 SSL Validation Levels